hczhu/TickerTick-API/README.md

 | `time` | The timestamp of the news story.
 It's the number of milliseconds since the "Unix epoch", 1970-01-01T00:00:00Z (UTC).
 The same semantics as `Date.now()` in Javascript. |
 | `favicon_url` | The url of the favicon of the source website. |
 | `tags` | An array of strings.
 Each string is the ticker the story is about. |

+> :warning: It's a known issue that some story timestamps are not accurate depending on the source websites.
+However, the overall accuracy should be fairly good.
+Most of story timestamps should be at least within one day of real story publication times.
+The root cause of this issue is a trade-off between backend resource usage and accuracy.

 An example response from reqeust URL https://api.tickertick.com/feed?q=(or%20tt:fb%20tt:aapl)&lang=en&n=2